If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

-7. What are the Educational and Training Requirements for a Social Worker in Australia?
+7. What Are The Educational And Training Requirements For A Social Worker In Australia?

 You need to complete a degree in social work from a university to become a social worker in Australia.
-Entry into these courses usually requires you to receive a Senior Secondary Certificate of Education with English.
+Entry into these courses usually requires you to receive a Senior Secondary Certificate of Education in English.

-Different educational institutions in Australia have different prerequisites - some have flexible entry requirements, and some may even provide external study options.
+Different educational institutions in Australia have other prerequisites - some have flexible entry requirements, and some may even provide external study options.
 You can contact the university of your choice to get further information.

-8. What are the Social Worker Degree Courses in Australia?
+8. What Are The Social Worker Degree Courses In Australia?

 There are two types of social worker course degrees in Australia.
 Let us check them out!

-9. Steps to Become a Social Worker
+9. Steps To Become A Social Worker In Australia

 If you want to become a social worker in Australia, you must follow the steps below: